 In conditions where vasectomy reversal is failed or where contraindications to reversal process appear, then TESE/TESA can be administered as useful alternatives.
 If no extractable sperm cell is found in the semen sample (or within the gathered sample in TESA), even when no known condition causes it, then sperm removal through surgical techniques can be done.
 Micro TESE is a method of last resort for azoospermia cases to extract viable sperm cells from testicular tissue.
 If sperm cell extraction still fails, then the patient needs to consider Sperm Donation. as the only possible method to achieve fertilization.

-Dogus Infertility Clinic can administer both TESE and TESA treatments, thanks to our professional urologists.
+Dogus IVF Clinic can administer both TESE and TESA treatments, thanks to our professional urologists.